 What is Chase Pay Yourself Back?

 With Chase’s new Pay Yourself Back feature, if you have a Chase Sapphire Preferred® Card and Chase Sapphire Reserve® you can redeem points for a statement credit to offset spending on certain categories.
 Through September 30, 2020, eligible categories include groceries, home improvement stores, and dining.
-From May 31 to September 30, 2020, you can redeem your points at the following rates:
+You can redeem your points at the following rates:

 This return rate is substantially higher than just cashing your points out, in which case you’ll get a value of 1 cent per point.
 You have 90 days from the time each eligible transaction posts to erase it with your Chase points.